-I am an historian of contemporary Germany with expertise in transnational histories of sexuality, social memory, and visual culture.
-I also work on the history of populism and authoritarianism, especially as it evolves in social media and memory.
-I have written books and articles on sexual subcultures in the aftermath of WWII, co-edited two books on same-sex sexuality, and another on the history of documentary photography.
-I’m particularly interested in how history is conceptualized and written, including how categories are imagined and put to use in our analysis of past people, sentiments, and events.
-I’m currently finishing a monograph on social media and vernacular Holocaust memory, while overseeing a multi-year, SSHRC supported project on Photography and the Sexual Revolution.
+Professor Evans has written books and articles on sexual subcultures in the aftermath of WWII, co-edited two books on same-sex sexuality, and another on the history of documentary photography.
+These projects are bound together by a particular interest in how history is conceptualized and written, including how categories are imagined and put to use in our analysis of past people, sentiments, and events.
+She is currently finishing a monograph on social media and vernacular Holocaust memory, while overseeing a multi-year, SSHRC supported project on Photography and the Sexual Revolution.
 A new project, Hate 3.0, explores the role and function of historical misremembering in populist and far-right discourses in social media.

-Alongside my academic writing, I undertake collaborative digital projects.
+Alongside her academic writing, she also undertakes collaborative digital projects.
 Recent examples include the New Fascism Syllabus (www.NewFascismSyllabus.com) and the German Studies Collaboratory (www.GermanStudiesCollaboratory.org).

 Research interests: 20th c. social; Germany and East Central Europe; history of sexuality; comparative nationalisms; Cold War, national identity, and everyday life